Section 6.5 Adelic reciprocity: what remains to be done

 This step is trivial in local CFT by Theorem 90 (Lemma 1.2.3), but is pretty subtle in the global case.
 We will first describe a proof using analytic methods (properties of \(L\)-functions); there is also an algebraic approach, more on which below.

 Finally, we check the compatibility between \(d\) and \(v\) using the explicit nature of Artin reciprocity for cyclotomic extensions.
 Plugging into the machine then gives an “abstract” reciprocity map (Theorem 7.3.8), not yet known to be related to Artin reciprocity except for cyclotomic extensions.
-We also establish the norm limitation theorem (Theorem 7.3.10).

-Our next step is to prove the adelic existence theorem (Theorem 6.4.2).
-As in the local setting, having the reciprocity law (even only in abstract form, and even without any compatibility with the Artin map) and the norm limitation theorem in hand allows us to reduce to showing that every open subgroup of \(C_K\) of finite index contains a norm group (Theorem 7.4.8).
+From the existence of the reciprocity map, we formally deduce the norm limitation theorem (Theorem 7.3.10) as in local class field theory.
+This in turn gives us a topological approach to proving the adelic existence theorem (Theorem 6.4.4), even without local-global compatibility: we just need to show that every open subgroup of \(C_K\) of finite index contains a norm group (Theorem 7.4.8).
 This can be done after enlarging \(K\text{,}\) so we can get into the realm of Kummer theory; this is closely related to the algebraic proof of the Second Inequality mentioned above.

-We then turn around and use the existence theorem to deduce that for every finite abelian extension of the completion of a number field at some place is itself the completion of a finite extension of the number field (Theorem 7.5.9).
-This will allow us to show, making careful use of cyclotomic extensions, that the “abstract” global reciprocity map restricts to the usual reciprocity map from local class field theory (Proposition 7.5.7).
-This will finally imply Proposition 6.4.5, thus yielding the adelic reciprocity map (and also showing that it coincides with the abstract reciprocity map).
+As the abstract construction of the reciprocity map does not directly yield local-global compatibility, we use a somewhat indirect approach.
+By analogy with the relationship between the local and global Kronecker-Weber theorems over \(\QQ\text{,}\) we can use the existence theorem to show that every finite abelian extension of the completion of a number field at some place is itself the completion of a finite extension of the number field (Theorem 7.5.8).
+This will allow us to show, by making careful use of cyclotomic extensions, that the “abstract” global reciprocity map restricts to the usual reciprocity map from local class field theory (Proposition 7.5.6).
+This will finally imply Proposition 6.4.7, thus yielding the adelic reciprocity map (and also showing that it coincides with the abstract reciprocity map).

-Subsection Another approach via Brauer groups
+Subsection The approach via Brauer groups

 \begin{equation*}